dhirsyaram/app-user-palindrome/README.md

 - **Navigation**: Navigate between different activities with smooth transitions and data passing.

 ## Demo

 Check out the demo of the application: [Demo App](https://github.com/user-attachments/assets/97364f54-a407-44e3-ba32-43f647c9f785)

-Memory updated
-Tentu!
-Berikut adalah template untuk file README.md yang bisa kamu gunakan untuk repositori publik GitHub-mu:

-markdown
-Copy code
-# Palindrome Checker and User List App

-## Overview

-This application demonstrates two core functionalities:
-1. **Palindrome Checker**: Users can input a sentence to check if it is a palindrome.
-2. **User List**: Displays a list of users fetched from an API.

-## Features

-- **Palindrome Checking**: Enter a sentence to determine if it reads the same backward as forward.
-- **User List Display**: Fetches and displays a paginated list of users from a remote API.
-- **Navigation**: Navigate between different activities with smooth transitions and data passing.

-## Demo

-Check out the demo of the application: [Demo App](https://github.com/user-attachments/assets/97364f54-a407-44e3-ba32-43f647c9f785)